JesusHernandez2020/Rbif-Notes-/Rbif-Notes-/unix_utilituies_and_bash/basic_linux_commands.md

 ## notes from udemy course

+## this is for file filtering

 `file globbing` is a powerful feature in the shell that uses wildcard characters to match groups of files.
 Here are the key concepts related to file globbing:

     Wildcard Characters:
-        Asterisk *: This represents any number of characters.
-For example, using ls *.txt will list all .txt files in the current directory.
+        `Asterisk *`: This represents any number of characters.
+For example, using `ls *.txt` will list all .txt files in the current directory.
-        Question Mark ?: This represents a single character.
-For example, ls file?.txt will look for files like file1.txt or fileA.txt, but not file12.txt.
+        `Question Mark ?`: This represents a single character.
+For example, `ls file?.txt` will look for files like file1.txt or fileA.txt, but not file12.txt.
         Brackets []: You can specify a range of characters.
 For instance, ls file[a-i].txt will match filea.txt to filei.txt.

     Exclusion:
-        You can also exclude certain patterns using !.
+        You can also exclude certain patterns using `!`.
 For example, ls file[!a].txt will match all files except those starting with 'a'.

     Examples of Usage:
-        To see all files in a directory using wildcards, you might use a command like ls -l *, which will display all files.
+        To see all files in a directory using wildcards, you might use a command like `ls -l *`, which will display all files.
-        If you want to copy all files from a directory into your current directory, you might use cp /path/to/documents/* ..
+        If you want to copy all files from a directory into your current directory, you might use `cp /path/to/documents/*` ..
 Here, the asterisk grabs all files from the specified directory.

     Practical Applications: